-No block face shall have a length greater than 300 feet without an alley, access easement, or pedestrian pathway providing through-access to another street-space, alley or common drive.
-Individual lots with less than 100 feet of street frontage are exempt from the requirement to interrupt the block face; those with over 200 feet of street frontage shall meet the requirement within their lot, unless already satisfied within that block face.
+No BLOCK FACE shall have a length greater than 300 feet without an ALLEY, access easement, or PEDESTRIAN PATHWAY providing through-access to another STREET-SPACE, ALLEY OF COMMON DRIVE.
+Individual lots with less than 100 feet of STREET FRONTAGE are exempt from the requirement to interrupt the BLOCK face; those with over 200 feet of STREET FRONTAGE shall meet the requirement within their lot, unless already satisfied within that BLOCK FACE.